canjs/canjs/docs/can-guides/introduction/technical.md

 });
 ```

-Read on to see how CanJS's independence results in easily testable, flexible,
+Read on to see how CanJS’s independence results in easily testable, flexible,
 and compose-able code.

 ### Testable

-CanJS's MVVM architecture results in testable code.
+CanJS’s MVVM architecture results in testable code.
 In the previous
-section, we created the [guides/todomvc]'s `<todo-list>`'s Model, ViewModel, and View code.
+section, we created the [guides/todomvc]’s `<todo-list>`’s Model, ViewModel, and View code.
 The following shows examples of testing each part.

-Testing the __Model__'s `active` and `complete` properties:
+Testing the __Model__’s `active` and `complete` properties:

 ```js
 test("Todo active and complete", function(){